 Fire Safety in new and altered HMOs, blocks of flats and maisonettes, is subject to the Building Regulations and the guidance can be found on Fire Safety in New, Extended or Altered Buildings.

 Fire safety in the common areas of HMOs, blocks of flats or Maisonettes are controlled by Regulatory Reform (Fire Safety) Order 2005 (RRFSO), and this order lays down the legal requirements.
 The Regulatory Reform (Fire Safety) Order 2005 Guidance Note No. 1 will help you understand the Order.

 Because the RRFSO applies to HMOs the landlord or managing agent is usually designated as the Responsible Person (RP) under the Order.

 Fire Safety Guidance for England and Wales

-The most appropriate guide for the commons areas of HMOs and blocks of flats or maisonettes is Guide 3 – Sleeping accommodation and can be downloaded at the Department of Communities and Local Government web site.
+The most appropriate guide for the commons areas of HMOs and blocks of flats or maisonettes is Guide 3 – Sleeping accommodation and can be downloaded at the Department for Levelling Up, Housing & Communities web site.
 This guide is for all managers and owners of premises providing sleeping accommodation.
 It tells you about how you might comply with fire safety law, helps you to carry out a fire risk assessment in the common areas and identify the general fire precautions you need to have in place.